rodgzilla/teaching/deep_nlp/project.md

 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/Vxq9yj2pVWk/0.jpg)](https://www.youtube.com/watch?v=Vxq9yj2pVWk)

-Have you ever dreamed of building image enhancement softwares like the one they use in the video above?
+Have you ever dreamed of building image enhancement softwares like the ones they use in the video above?
 Today's your chance to actually do it!

 The goal of this project is to build a [*super